Buckeye Brownies

 Chocolate & Peanut Butter Deliciousness

-It’s one of our “go-to” recipes if we’re looking for a quick and yummy treat.
+Brownies are one of our “go-to” recipes if we’re looking for a quick and yummy treat.
 I always have the ingredients on hand, plus some ice cream, so we have an instant delicious dessert.

-With a brownie base, peanut butter fudge center and chocolate top, they’re hard not to love!
+With a brownie base, peanut butter fudge center, and chocolate top, they’re hard not to love!

 Buckeyes are a treat made from a peanut butter fudge partially dipped in chocolate.
-This is a brownie version because it uses the same kind of peanut butter fudge in the middle and is also topped with chocolate.
+This is a brownie version because it uses the same kind of peanut butter, fudge in the middle, and is also topped with chocolate.

 THE THREE LAYERS